 How to thaw frozen pipes

 If you have discovered frozen pipes in your home, there are some measures you can take before calling for professional help.
-If the pipes have not yet burst, you need to act quickly to prevent them from bursting.
+If the pipes have not yet burst, you need to act quickly.

-• Start thawing the pipes closest to the taps so the melting ice and steam has somewhere to escape
+2. Start thawing the pipes closest to the taps.
+This allows melted ice and steam to escape easily.

-The burst pipe might not be immediately visible, so the first thing you need to do is find out where it is.
+The burst pipe might not be immediately visible, so the first thing you need to do is find it.
 Once you’ve found the burst pipe, follow these steps:

 • Turn off the water at the main stopcock as soon as you notice the problem to prevent further water damage